Wednesday, August 31, 2011

 Frazier, Craig.
 Bee & Bird, 40 pgs.
 Roaring Brook Press, 2011. $16.99.
 Inside cover: “Things are not always what they appear to be in this mesmerizing tale of a bee and a bird’s epic journey.
 Brilliantly hued illustrations that look good enough to eat and a simple but surprising story will entrance young readers… and everyone else.
 Bee & Bird combines bold and colorful graphic design with a thoroughly enjoyable game of shifting perspective.”
 We thoroughly loved every character and page in this book!
 Page after page, we laughed, we were shocked, we were in awe.
 Children will never tire of guessing objects on the next page.
 The colors are bright, bold, and intense!
 This book could definitely be used in an art unit.
 Pre-K. EL (K-3).
 ESSENTIAL.
 Reviewer: SL.

 Adler, Victoria.
 Nakata, Hiroe.
 All of Baby- Nose to Toes, 30 pgs.
 Penguin, 2011. $6.99.
 Board Book.
 Back cover: “From eyes to ears, tummy to toes, there’s a lot for baby to discover, and even more for a family to love.
 This is the perfect first book for every baby- and for every parent who loves that baby to bits.”
 Cute, cuddly book.-but it probably has no application to a classroom or school library.
 The illustrations are really sweet!
 We enjoyed the book.
 It would be perfect for any family with a new baby.
-Pre-K. NO. Reviewer: SL.
+Pre-K - ADVISABLE.
+Reviewer: SL.

 Dyans, Masha.
 Razzle-Dazzle Ruby, 20 pgs.
 Scholastic Press, 2011. $17.99.
 Back cover: “Ruby can make the ordinary- extraordinary.
 Come frolic in the snow with her as she transforms a typical winter day into a magical fairy tale.”
 We loved this book!
 The illustrations are fabulous.
 The book contains “ten shimmering, whirly-twirling interactive spreads!”
 Anytime we can purchase a “pull the tab” book, it’s in our home library!
 EL (K-3).
 ESSENTIAL.
 Reviewer: SL.